Dkravi93/RaftLabs/Readme.md

 * `/`: the login page
 * `/chat-page`: the chat page

-To access the chat page, you must first log in with a valid username and password.
+To access the chat page, you must first log in with a valid email and password.

 ### Socket.IO